bootdotdev/blog/content/python/learn-python-for-finance.md

   - /img/800/pexels-cottonbro-3943716-scaled.webp
 ---

-If you’re thinking about dipping your toe into the finance sector for your career and you stumble across this article, you may be wondering, “How can Python help in finance?”
+If you’re thinking about dipping your toe into the finance sector for your career and you stumble across this article, you may be wondering, "How can Python help in finance?"

 You, like me, may be surprised to learn that you should learn to code altogether - and even more surprised to learn that the best language for finance is a popular data science language, Python.
 Learning financial programming with Python is becoming a requirement.

 Finance and banking have a reputation for very high salaries, so the job field attracts a large number of applicants.
 If you’re one of them, you should know Python is hugely popular for finance — and still growing in popularity.
 Python is widely used in risk management, the creation of trading bots, quantitative finance for analyzing big financial data, and more.

-Here are nine answers to “Should I learn Python for finance?”
+Here are nine answers to "Should I learn Python for finance?"

 ## 1. Fast, Simple & Clear